huggingface/blog/infini-attention.md

     + $\operatorname{sigmoid}(\beta)$ : A learnable scalar parameter that controls the trade-off between the long-term memory content $A_{\text {mem }}$ and the local context.
     + $A_{\text {dot }} \in \mathbb{R}^{N \times d_{\text {value }}}$: The attention output from the current segment using dot-product attention.

-+ Step 5: Update the compressive memory by adding the key-value states from the current segment.
-So that we accumulate the context over time.
++ Step 5: Update the compressive memory by adding the key-value states from the current segment, so this allows us to accumulate the context over time.

     $$M_s \leftarrow M_{s-1}+\sigma(K)^T V$$